joanvallve/yaml-schema-cpp/README.md

 The specifications are contained in schema files.
 Schema files are YAML files as well, but they have the extension `.schema`.

-The following is an example of a schema file:
+The following is a toy example of a schema file for input YAML files describing houses:
 ```yaml
 house:
   owners: